 There is a huge range of information that financial advisers need access to and advisers who are not tied to financial institutions should show you comparative quotes as part of their recommendations.
 Ask what they use and how they are used.
 Examples of these IT based tools are Best Advice, Clear Choice, Voyant Financial Planning, Moneymate and Financial Express.

-If your potential financial adviser does not pass these filters then you should probably go back to the drawing board and begin the process again.
+As you can see, picking the right financial adviser is important, if your potential financial adviser does not pass these filters then you should probably go back to the drawing board and begin the process again.

 Find Out How We Can Help You